|

 to build UIC

-current Mayor Daley would appear to be making a quick point.
+was, and perceived risks to which that decision exposed Mayor Richard J. Daley, Mayor Richard M. Daley would appear to be making a quick point.
 Daley

 course of action for the